Developing a mindfulness practice offers myriad positive benefits for the body and mind (Davis & Hayes, 2011).

 Mindfulness can be a useful technique for children and is easily integrated into the classroom.

-To help you, we have summarised various methods that you can use as inspiration for introducing mindfulness in the classroom.
+To help you, we have summarized various methods that you can use as inspiration for introducing mindfulness in the classroom.

 A Quiet Place

-This exercise is more appropriate for younger children (i.e., younger than 10).
-In the classroom, introduce the concept of A Quiet Place.
+This exercise is more appropriate for younger children under the age of 10.
+In the classroom, introduce the concept of a Quiet Place.
 A Quiet Place is a place that children can access with their eyes open or closed, and in any environment.

-This exercise is meant to help children find a place of solitude where they can collect their thoughts also practice deep breathing.
+This exercise is meant to help children find a place of solitude where they can collect their thoughts and practice deep breathing.
 I’ve adapted the instructions from Saltzman (n.d.):

-Mindfulness is often taught with breathing techniques where your breath acts as the anchor.
+Mindfulness is often taught with breathing techniques that use the breath as the anchor.

-Using imagery might help children to understand better that the breath is a deep belly breath; to help illustrate, you could use a balloon as an example.
-Once the children know how to perform these deep breathing exercises, then introduce this technique before typically stressful events (like a test or an exam), or if two children fight.
+Using imagery might help children to better understand a deep belly breath.
+To help illustrate, you could use a balloon as an example.
+Once the children know how to perform these deep breathing exercises, you can introduce this technique before stressful events (like a test) or if two children fight.

-The idea is that children are introduced to the PEACE concept.
+The idea is that children are introduced to the PEACE concept (adapted from Saltzman, n.d.).
 Each letter in the acronym represents a different action.
-Children are taught that when they want to respond to a particular situation, then they must perform each action that corresponds to each letter.
+Children are taught that when they want to respond to a particular situation, they must perform each action that corresponds to each letter.

 Introducing a yoga session in the classroom could be a very useful way to introduce mindfulness.
 By linking yoga poses with animal names, children might find it easier to play along.